dotnet/dotnet-docker/documentation/image-artifact-details.md

-# Determining License and Source Pedigree for .NET Core Container Images
+# Determining License and Source Pedigree for .NET Container Images

 This document is intended to be complimentary to the [Instructions for Finding Linux Legal Metadata](https://aka.ms/mcr/osslinuxmetadata).
-This document describes how to interrogate the .NET Core images to determine licensing and version information for .NET Core and other components.
+This document describes how to interrogate the .NET images to determine licensing and version information for .NET and other components.

-## .NET Core and Other Components
+## .NET and Other Components

-.NET Core and other components are carried in .NET Core images, all of which are from Microsoft or the .NET Foundation.
+.NET and other components are carried in .NET images, all of which are from Microsoft or the .NET Foundation.
 The following list describes the complete set of other software (beyond base images and packages):

-* .NET Core Runtime
+* .NET Runtime
 * ASP.NET Core Runtime
-* .NET Core SDK
+* .NET SDK
 * PowerShell

 You can see these components installed in the [runtime](https://github.com/dotnet/dotnet-docker/blob/d4a9e799d047f3e86cd2730f48b689c371d38480/3.1/runtime/buster-slim/amd64/Dockerfile#L9-L17), [aspnet](https://github.com/dotnet/dotnet-docker/blob/d4a9e799d047f3e86cd2730f48b689c371d38480/3.1/aspnet/buster-slim/amd64/Dockerfile#L4-10), and [sdk](https://github.com/dotnet/dotnet-docker/blob/d4a9e799d047f3e86cd2730f48b689c371d38480/3.1/sdk/buster/amd64/Dockerfile#L26-L49) Dockerfiles.

 You can discover the licenses for these components using the following pattern.

-### .NET Core Runtime Image
+### .NET Runtime Image

-The [.NET Core runtime image](https://hub.docker.com/_/microsoft-dotnet-runtime/) includes the .NET Core runtime, with an associated license and third party notice file.
+The [.NET runtime image](https://hub.docker.com/_/microsoft-dotnet-runtime/) includes the .NET runtime, with an associated license and third party notice file.

 ```console
 $ docker run --rm mcr.microsoft.com/dotnet/runtime:5.0-buster-slim find ./usr/share/dotnet | grep LICENSE